 The UK makes approximately 1.7million tonnes of raw plastics every year.
-Some of the big names in UK polymer manufacturers are Ineos, Basell Polyolefins, Inovyn and Lotte Chemicals.
+Some of the biggest polymer, plastic manufacturing companies in the UK are Ineos, Basell Polyolefins, Inovyn and Lotte Chemicals.
 The UK plastic processors consume more than 3.3 millions tonnes of material every year.
 As you can see from these two figures, the UK processes more polymer than it consumes and so is heavily reliant on imports of raw material.
 This reliance has proven problematic for the past 18 months due to the global pandemic, global shipping issues and global production plant issues.

 Plastics can be bio-based or synthetic.
 Biobased as the name suggests are derived from renewable sources of hydrocarbons such as starch or fats and synthetic plastics are derived from fossil fuels.
 The vast majority of plastics manufactures are synthetic as it is easier to process crude oil and it is usually easier to recycle synthetic polymers.
 In Europe less than 5% of oil and gas reserves goes towards the production of plastic.

 The basic production process follows the same steps.
 The extraction of the raw materials to produce the monomers, which are then processed to produce polymers.
 Within this process it is possible to vary different aspects to create plastics of different chemical and physical properties which allows different plastics to be created for different applications.
 These additives can include pigments (can be heavily loaded with pigment known as masterbatch) anti-microbials, fragrances, antioxidants, antistatic agents, blowing agents, flame retardants, heat stabilisers, impact modifiers, plasticisers - including biodegradable plasticisers, and process aids.